The Evolving DNA of an Independent School

 A conversation between Sasaki principal Vinicius Gorgati and Lawrenceville School Head Master Steve Murray

-The Tisch Center is a beacon that frames the campus’ main open spaceÂ
+The Tisch Center is a transparent, interdisciplinary hub that frames the campus’ main open spaceÂ

-Three pavilions shape the building’s massing and organize the program into three primary zones.
-This approach reduces its perceived scale in relation to the campus’s adjacent historic buildings.
-Materiality is inspired by the wooded and rocky nature of the site and the vernacular architecture of the campus and region, with a focus on a simple palette, uniformity of colors, and weathered/treated materials.
+Three interconnected pavilions shape the building’s massing and organize the program into three primary zones.
+This approach mediates between residential, academic, and administrative areas and reduces the building’s perceived scale in relation to the adjacent historic buildings.
+Materiality is inspired by the wooded and rocky nature of the site and the vernacular architecture of the campus and region, with a focus on a simple palette, uniformity of colors, and weathered, treated materials.

 The building’s envelope at the ground floor is influenced by the site’s rocky outcrops; upper floors reflect the wooded nature of the campus

-The Center for Just Democracy is an open, transparent learning space with views out to the campus
+The Center for Just Democracy is a flexible, transparent learning space immersed with views out to the campus

 Biology Lab